-7. Strong community connection: can demonstrate a strong community connection/s and an ability to bring a public/lay perspective and voice to the regulatory work of state, territory or regional boards.
+7. Strong community connection: can demonstrate a strong community connection/s and an ability to bring a public/lay perspective and voice to the regulatory work of State and Territory Boards.

 Chair applicants are asked to address the following attributes: